Ernest Edmonds: Life and work

-Ernest Edmonds is an international expert on Human-Computer Interaction who specialises in creative technologies for creative uses.
+Ernest Edmonds is a pioneer of digital art.
+In 2017, he received the ACM SIGGRAPH Distinguished Artist Award for Lifetime Achievement In Digital Art.
+He also is an international expert on Human-Computer Interaction who specialises in creative technologies for creative uses.
+In 2017, he received the ACM SIGCHI Lifetime Achievement Award for the Practice of Computer Human Interaction.
 He was one of the first to predict the value of iterative design and a very early advocate of iterative design methods and Agile software development.
 He founded the ACM Creativity and Cognition Conference series and was part of the founding team for the ACM Intelligent User Interface conference series.

 Edmonds studied Mathematics and Philosophy at Leicester University.
 He has a PhD in logic from the University of Nottingham, is a Fellow of the British Computer Society, and a Fellow of the Institution of Engineering and Technology.
 He has nearly 300 refereed publications in the fields of human-computer interaction, creativity and art and was a pioneer in the development of practice-based PhD programmes.
-Ernest Edmonds is Professor of Computation and Creative Media at the University of Technology Sydney and Professor of Computational Art at De Montfort University, Leicester, UK.
-He is a cousin of Philip Bunker.
+Ernest Edmonds is Emeritus Professor of Computational Art at De Montfort University, Leicester, UK.

 Art

 Edmonds’ art is in the constructivist tradition and he first used computers in his art practice in 1968.
 He first showed an interactive work with Stroud Cornock in 1970.
 He first showed a generative time-based computer work in London in 1985.
-He has exhibited throughout the world, from Moscow to LA.
+He has exhibited throughout the world, from Moscow to Los Angeles.
 The Victoria and Albert Museum, London, holds some of his artwork and is collecting his archives within the National Archive of Computer Based Art and Design.

 In 2014, Edmonds curated a seminal historical exhibition, Automatic Art, at GV art gallery, London.

-The show included works by Harold Cohen, Anthony Hill, Malcolm Hughes, Michael Kidner, William Latham, Kenneth Martin, Mary Martin, Jeffrey Steele, Sean Clark and Susan Tebby.